GitSimmons/portfolio/README.md

 ## Attributions

-The header for this project was inspired by https://www.juliacodes.com/ , though inspiration is a strong word because really, I more or less stole it.
+The header for this project was inspired by https://www.juliacodes.com/ , though inspiration is a strong word because really, I more or less copied it exactly.

 The portfolio project sections are based on Pookage's awesome design, visible at: https://pookage.dev/portfolio